GitMirroring/gnuboot/website/pages/docs/install/install.md

 This section relates to installing GNU Boot on supported targets.

-NOTE: if running `flashrom -p internal` for software based flashing, and you get an error related to `/dev/mem` access, you should reboot with `iomem=relaxed` kernel parameter before running flashrom, or use a kernel that has `CONFIG_STRICT_DEVMEM` not enabled.

 GNU Boot flashing can be risky business.
 Please ensure that you have external flashing equipment, in case anything goes wrong.
 The general rule of thumb with firmware is this: if it's non-free, replace it, but if you're already running